Our Team

 Laura Blakeman

-Laura Blakeman, PhD is a highly creative and strategic thinker known for her capacity to build beautiful and engaging educational experiences.
-She draws from her unique trans-disciplinary background in brand communications, the performing arts, and developmental psychology to create cutting-edge learning opportunities for leaders, entrepreneurs and social innovators from across the corporate and cultural sectors.
+Laura Blakeman, PhD is a highly creative and strategic thinker known for her capacity to build beautiful and engaging transformative experiences.
+She draws from her trans-disciplinary experience in the performing arts, depth and developmental psychology, spiritual practice, wilderness guiding, and land-based living to better equip practitioners with the capabilities required to meet complex challenges.
 Her colleagues particularly appreciate her ability to take a systems-approach, centering learning as the core driver of change in all domains and at every scale.
-She blends nature-based, somatic, and cognitive modalities with digital learning technologies to better equip practitioners with the capabilities required to meet complex challenges.
-Laura has researched and written extensively on the transformative power of beauty for leaders mired in uncertainty.
+Laura has researched and written extensively on the state-shifting power of beauty.
+She is a founding director at Wolf Willow and calls the southwest U.S. canyon country home.

 Melanie willow .jpg